jcomeauictx/phpbb/README_debian.md

 * mkdir vendor
 * php ../composer.phar install  # NOTE: all this does is install packages under the vendor directory
 * cd ..
-* cp -a phpBB /path/to/installation
+* sudo cp -a phpBB /path/to/installation
-* chown -R www-data.www-data /path/to/installation  # makes directories writable for installation
+* sudo chown -R www-data.www-data /path/to/installation  # makes directories writable for installation
-* rm -rf phpBB/vendor  # doesn't belong in repo

 # now create the database